Xfinity Internet Self‑Install: Activate xFi Gateway with the Xfinity App (Coax or Fiber/ONT)

 2. Follow the automated prompts to reach the modem activation department.

-3. Provide the necessary information to the representative to complete the activation.
+3. Provide the necessary information to complete activation.

 If you’re switching modems or returning your old device, our guide on how to return Xfinity equipment can help you navigate the process.